The National Institutes of Health recommends the following medical screenings, tests and checkup schedule:

 Men

-- All men should discuss prostate cancer screening with their healthcare provider.
+• All men should discuss prostate cancer screening with their primary health care provider.

 Women

-- Continue your monthly breast self-exam.
-Contact you doctor immediately if you notice a change in your breasts.
+• Continue your monthly breast self-exam.
+Contact your primary care doctor immediately if you notice a change in your breasts.

-- A complete breast exam should be done by a healthcare provider every year.
+• A complete breast exam should be done by a primary health care provider every year.

-- If you are over 70 and your Pap smears have been negative for an extended period of time (10 years), discuss with your doctor about discontinuing the testing.
+• If you are over 70 and your Pap smears have been negative for an extended period (10 years), discuss with your doctor about discontinuing the testing.